 Let’s start with the romantic orientations

 It’s important to remember “romance” is an abstract emotional construct that means different things to different people.
 (Ever heard of the five love languages?)
-Depending on who you ask, it’s chocolates & roses, date night, cuddling, gifts, special celebrations, or comfortably giving each other physical and emotional space.
+Depending on who you ask, romance can mean chocolates and roses, date nights, cuddling, gifts, special celebrations, or comfortably giving each other physical and emotional space.

-It’s intuitively felt better than described, but for a working definition, “romance” generally means the conscious strengthening of an emotional connection with another person by creating deeply intimate moments together.
+Romance is something that’s more intuitively felt than specifically described, but for a working definition, “romance” generally means the conscious strengthening of an emotional connection with another person by creating deeply intimate moments together.